Quito and 7 Day Treasure of Galapagos Cruise – Western Islands

 Following the city tour, you will be driven to the “Middle of the World City” complex, which is located 11 miles north of Quito.
 Here, you will see the monument of the equatorial line, a 98 foot high stone trapezoidal monument with a brass globe on top.
 The monument forms the focal point of a park and leisure area with gift shops and restaurants.
 Overnight in Quito.
 (B)

-Day 3 (Sat): Quito-Baltra Airport-Charles Darwin Station (Santa Cruz).
+Day 3 (Sat): Quito-Baltra Airport-Charles Darwin Station (Santa Cruz Island).

-Upon arrival at Baltra Airport, you will pass through an airport inspection point to insure that no foreign plants or animals are introduced to the islands, as well as to pay the park entrance fee of $100 (unless it has been prepaid).
-A guide will meet you, help you collect your luggage, and escort you on a short bus ride to the harbor.
+Flight to Baltra Airport.
+Upon arrival at Baltra Airport, you will pass through an airport inspection point to insure that no foreign plants or animals are introduced to the islands, as well as to pay the Galapagos National Park entrance fee of $200 (unless it has been prepaid).
+Your guide will meet you at the airport, help you with your luggage, and escort you on the short bus ride.
+You will then board the Treasure catamaran where the crew and captain will introduce themselves and you will proceed to your assigned stateroom.
+Finally, you will enjoy your first lunch on board.

 Charles Darwin Station.
 Although the great majority of Galapagos visitors come here to observe and appreciate natural wonders, it is also interesting to learn how the protection and conservation of the islands are carried out.
 The main attractions are the National Park information center, the Van Staelen Exhibition Hall, the Breeding and Rearing Center for young tortoises, and adult Galapagos tortoises in captivity.
 Overnight aboard the ship.
 (B,L,D)

+Dragon Hill.
 The visitor site at Dragon Hill has been open for visits since 1993.
-This site is located on northwestern Santa Cruz Island and consists of a trail that leads to a hyper-saline lagoon behind the beach, frequented by flamingos, pintail ducks and other species of birds.
-This site has been re populated with land iguanas from Seymour, Isabela and Santa Cruz islands.
+This site is located in northwestern Santa Cruz Island and consists of a trail that leads to a hyper-saline lagoon behind the beach, frequented by flamingos, pintail ducks and other species of birds.
+This site has been repopulated with land iguanas from Seymour, Isabela and Santa Cruz islands.
 There is a short walk to the Hill, which offers a beautiful view of the bay.
 Overnight aboard the ship.
 (B,L,D)

-Wetlands.
-Isabela Island is the largest and one of the youngest islands in the Galapagos archipelago.
-We land in Puerto Villamil, which has the second smallest population in Galapagos with approximately 3,000 inhabitants.
-First we will visit the Flamingos Lagoon; this place is the largest coastal lagoon found in Galapagos and is one of the main reproductive sites for the greater Flamingos.
-Afterwards we will follow a trail to the “The Wall of Tears”; from 1946 to 1959 Isabela was designated a penal colony by the Ecuadorian government.
+Wetlands and Wall of Tears.
+The Villamil beach wall hides the Las Diablas lagoon, the largest lagoon in the Galapagos, and also the breeding place of the largest concentration of red flamingos.
+It is the jewel of Isabela’s swampy wetlands, with more salty and brackish lagoons in collapsed lava tubes, and an ancient mangrove forest.
+These lagoons attract many wintering waterfowl and shorebirds; some of them even come from arctic regions!
+Afterwards you will follow a trail to the “The Wall of Tears”; from 1946 to 1959 Isabela was designated a penal colony by the Ecuadorian government.
 Prisoners were obligated to build a wall with enormous blocks of lava.
-Due to the arduous labour and harsh conditions in which the prisoners lived, this site is known as “El Muro de las Lagrimas”.
+Due to the arduous labor and harsh conditions in which the prisoners lived, this site is known as “El Muro de las Lagrimas”.
 There are a number of interesting sites along this route, such as the cerro Orchilla, El Estero, Poza Escondida, Playa del Amor and Pozas Verdes.
+You will certainly be able to see quite a bit of wildlife, including many marine iguanas, a wide variety of birds and, as a highlight, perhaps some giant Galapagos tortoises in the wild.
 Overnight aboard the ship.
 (B,L,D)

-Punta Moreno is located on the north coast of Isabela Island between the volcano Sierra Negra and Cerro Azul volcano.
-The trail runs along a lava flow of Pahohoe (solidified lava in the form of corrugated or an accordion) into a complex of coastal lagoons, its main attraction are several species of birds which can be found around these lakes and mangroves.
+Punta Moreno is located on the north coast of Isabela Island between Sierra Negra volcano and Cerro Azul volcano.
+The trail runs along a lava flow Pahohoe (solidified lava in the form of corrugated or an accordion) into a complex of coastal lagoons, its main attractions are several species of birds which can be found around these lakes and mangroves.

-Fernandina is the third largest island in the archipelago and has a single visitor site: Punta Espinoza located at the northeastern tip of the island.
+Espinoza Point.
+Fernandina is the third largest island in the archipelago and has a single visitor site: Espinoza Point located at the northeastern tip of the island.
 Marine iguanas conglomerate in larger groups than in any other island.
-They bask around in the sand, swim near the shore and for some time block the way at the landing dock.
-Among the unique species found here is the Flightless Cormorant.
-This bird had to adjust its way of survival and perfection its skills of finding food in the ocean.
+They bask around in the sand, swim near the shore and sometime block the way at the landing dock.
+Among the unique species found here, is the Flightless Cormorant.
+This bird had to adjust its way of survival and perfect its skills of finding food in the ocean.
 Their wings, tails and feet progressively adapted for swimming.
-To see these birds is to witness evolution happening right in front of you.
+To see these birds, is to witness evolution happening right in front of you.

-Transfer to Baltra Airport (GPS) for your flight back to Quito.
+Following the tour, you will be transferred to Baltra Airport for your return flight to Quito.
 Overnight in Quito.
 (B)

 Day 10 (Sat): Quito.